tinsae-ghilay/hyprdots/README.md

 #### After Install

-`Wlogout` is only found in Aur, So It has to be manully installed the following can be used
+`Wlogout` <strike> is only found in Aur, So It has to be manully installed the following can be used

 ```bash